The Module Structure of a Group Action on a Ring: Functors

 \begin{lemma} If $S$ is a direct sum of finite dimensional $kG$-modules, for example $k[V]$, let $\{ M_\lambda \}_{\lambda \in \Lambda }$ be the set of isomorphism types of indecomposable summands.
 Then evaluation of homomorphisms yields a split surjection of $kG$-modules

 \end{lemma}

 \begin{proof} This is clearly true when $S$ is indecomposable and both sides commute with direct sums. \end{proof}

-\begin{proposition} Suppose that $S$ is an $RG$-module that is finite as an $R$-module and is a direct sum of finitely many isomorphism types of finite dimensional modules as a $kG$-module.
+\begin{proposition} Suppose that $S$ is an $RG$-module that is finite as an $R$-module and as a $kG$-module is a direct sum of finite dimensional modules of finitely many isomorphism types.
 Let $F$ be a $k$-linear functor that commutes with direct sums and takes finite dimensional $kG$-modules to finite dimensional $k$ vector spaces; then $F(S)$ is finite over $R$. \end{proposition}

 \begin{proof} By Lemma~\ref{l:structure}, $F(S)$ is a quotient of $\oplus_{\lambda \in \Lambda } \Hom_{kG}(M_\lambda,S) \otimes_{E_M} F(M_\lambda)$ as an $R$-module.
 Since $\Lambda$ is finite, the latter is finite over $R$. \end{proof}